 Atlanta is also home to many spooky shows and genuinely scary experiences for the adults.
 The Sleepy Hollow Experience runs from late September to early November at Serenbe Playhouse in Chattahoochee Hills.
 It was named one of Top Five Halloween Plays in the Country by American Theatre Magazine.
 This immersive Halloween experience offers the adaptation of classic American ghost stories that are sure to have heads rolling.

 Netherworld Haunted House (September 27–November 3, 2019)

 Netherworld is one of the most revered haunted houses in the United States.
-If you happen to be in Atlanta during the Halloween season, make sure to pay a visit at 2076 West Park Place Blvd, Stone Mountain.
-Georgia’s most renown haunted house offers thrilling attractions such as Primal Scream (with nature’s monsters) and Mr Grendel’s 3-D Fun House of Horrors.
+If you happen to be in Atlanta during the Halloween season, make sure to pay a visit to 2076 West Park Place Blvd, Stone Mountain.
+Georgia’s most renown haunted house offers thrilling attractions such as Primal Scream (with nature’s monsters) and Mr. Grendel’s 3-D Fun House of Horrors.

 Finally, there are plenty of Halloween-themed food events and parties.
 During the day, visit Sunday Supper South at Ponce City Market to sample award-winning Southern cuisine masterpieces.
 At night stop by Day of the Dead Halloween Party held at the Roof at Ponce City Market.
 Wash down all your fears at Boos and Brews, the annual costumed Halloween beer festival.
 Make sure to double-check the dates and hours of each event to be at the right time in the right place.